 To secure a job as a social worker you must be registered with one of the four UK regulators:

 The one you need to register with will depend on where you plan to live and work.
-To register you'll need to hold a social work degree - either Bachelors or Masters.
+To become a registered social worker you'll need to hold a degree - either a Bachelors or Masters.

 Registered social workers need to re-register every two or three years.
 The process of re-registration requires you to complete ongoing training and learning.
 The four regulators have different requirements and procedures, so make sure you're aware of what's expected of you.